Hackerfarm/techrice/README.md

 *   POST /node (auth required, form params: 'name', 'site_id', 'longitude', 'latitude')

 ### Sensors
 A node can have any positive number of sensors.
 Any sensor must belong to a node.
-Each sensor must also belong to one and only one sensor type
+Each sensor must also belong to one and only one sensor type.
+Solar panel voltage and battery voltage are also considered as sensors.
 *   GET /sensor (query args: 'node_id')
 *   GET /sensor/<int:sensor_id>
 *   DELETE /sensor/<int:sensor_id> (auth required)